Last Shift

-Last Shift is a 2014 American psychological horror film directed by Anthony DiBlasi.
-It was written by DiBlasi and Scott Poiley, both of whom produced along with Mary Poiley.
-Juliana Harkavy stars as a rookie police officer who is tasked with taking the last shift at a police station before it is permanently closed.
-Strange events lead her to believe that it may be haunted.
-It premiered at the London FrightFest Film Festival on October 25, 2014, and was released to video-on-demand on October 6, 2015.
+Last Shift is a 2014 American psychological horror film directed, edited, and co-written by Anthony DiBlasi.
+Juliana Harkavy stars as a rookie police officer who is tasked with taking the last shift at a police station before it is permanently closed, as strange events lead her to believe that it may be haunted.
+Joshua Mikel, J. LaRose, Mary Lankford, Natalie Victoria, and Sarah Sculco also star.

-A reboot titled Malum, also directed by DiBlasi, is slated for release in 2023.
+Last Shift premiered at the London FrightFest Film Festival on October 25, 2014, and was released to video-on-demand on October 6, 2015, to positive reviews from critics.
+A remake titled Malum, also directed by DiBlasi, was released in 2023.

 Plot

 Jessica Loren, a rookie police officer on her first assignment, is ordered to take the last shift at a police station before it is permanently closed.
 Her mother pleads with her not to take the job, as her father, also a police officer, was killed on duty.
-After assuring her mother, Loren reports for duty and her commanding officer Cohen, leads her on a brief tour, during which he explains that a HAZMAT team will be there to collect evidence that is difficult to dispose of and that she is not permitted to leave her post.
+After assuring her mother, Loren reports for duty and her commanding officer Cohen leads her on a brief tour, during which he explains that a HAZMAT team will be there to collect evidence that is difficult to dispose of and that she is not permitted to leave her post.
 Before he leaves, he gives Loren his phone number in case of emergency.

 Loren becomes bored and almost falls asleep, though she wakes when she hears knocking.
 She does not see anyone at the door but finds a homeless man in the hallway; he urinates on the floor and refuses to leave.
 Loren forces him outside and he leaves.
 She also receives a series of distress calls from a woman named Monica, who says she has been taken hostage by a cult; the police dispatcher confirms that all emergency calls have been rerouted to the new station.

 She continues to hear strange noises and finds a rear door open.
 She finds the homeless man in a storage room throwing things to the floor.
 She detains him, and takes him to a holding cell, where the door suddenly closes and locks behind her.
-The lights go out, a bloody-faced person surprises her in the door's window, and she drops her flashlight.
+The lights go out, a person with a bloodied face surprises her in the door's window, and she drops her flashlight.
 An unidentified person picks it up and taunts her.
 When the lights come back on, the door opens and no one is there.

-Loren is further unsettled when she sees chairs and doors moving on their own, ghostly figures, and hears voices singing.
+Loren is further unsettled when not only she sees chairs and doors moving on their own but also ghostly figures, and hears voices singing.
 Loren encounters a loiterer, Marigold, who tells her that she was in a cell when the police brought in an infamous cult, led by the charismatic John Michael Paymon.
 Marigold says the story told to the public, that the cult was killed at their residence, is untrue; instead, they committed suicide at the station one year ago to the day.
 Marigold leaves after, humming the song Loren heard earlier.